thorongil05/hawkeye/webint.md

 # Hawkeye: Image Search Engine - Web Interface

 The web interface of Hawkeye had been developed with the use of the Django Framework, used to develop web applications with Python.
+In this repository the dataset and the index files were not uploaded.

 To make the retrieval search engine tensorflow code run on a local machine it was necessary to install:
 - Python 3.7.4